Positron emission tomography: Uses

 PET is both a medical and research tool used in pre-clinical and clinical settings.
 It is used heavily in the imaging of tumors and the search for metastases within the field of clinical oncology, and for the clinical diagnosis of certain diffuse brain diseases such as those causing various types of dementias.
 PET is valued as a research tool to learn and enhance knowledge of the normal human brain, heart function, and support drug development.
 PET is also used in pre-clinical studies using animals.
 It allows repeated investigations into the same subjects over time, where subjects can act as their own control and substantially reduces the numbers of animals required for a given study.
 This approach allows research studies to reduce the sample size needed while increasing the statistical quality of its results.

 Physiological processes result in anatomical changes within the body.
 Because PET can detect biochemical activity and the expression of certain proteins, it can provide molecular-level information long before any anatomical alterations become visible.
 PET achieves this by using radiolabelled molecular probes, which are taken up at varying rates depending on the tissue.
-Regional tracer uptake in different anatomical structures can then be visualized and approximately quantified based on the amount of injected positron-emitting tracer detected in the scan.
+Regional tracer uptake in different anatomical structures can then be visualized and approximately quantified based on the amount of injected positron-emitting tracer detected in the scan, via metrics like the standardized uptake value.

 It is possible to acquire PET images using a conventional dual-head gamma camera fitted with a coincidence detector.
 The quality of gamma-camera PET imaging is lower, and the scans take longer to acquire.

 Alternative methods of medical imaging include single-photon emission computed tomography (SPECT), computed tomography (CT), magnetic resonance imaging (MRI) and functional magnetic resonance imaging (fMRI), and ultrasound.
 SPECT is an imaging technique similar to PET that uses radioligands to detect molecules in the body.

 Oncology

 Whole-body PET scan using ^{18}F-FDG (fluorodeoxyglucose).
-The normal brain and kidneys are labeled, and radioactive urine from breakdown of the FDG is seen in the bladder.
+The normal brain and kidneys are labeled, and radioactive urine is seen in the bladder.
 In addition, a large metastatic tumor mass from colon cancer is seen in the liver.